scman1/SCRAMCK-Explorer/README.md

   ENVRIplus requirements

-    use them as queries to the current Requirements base to check how well we did use them to expand the CK spaces standardise them as EARS
+    use them as queries to the current Requirements base to check manual mapping use them to expand the CK spaces use manual mappings to train the nn.
-      add them to the requirements base indexing
-   ***use their manual alignments to train the nn.
 Really relevant.

+  Mapping to ENVRI RM and OIL-E
-Also using the NN to map to OIL-E and RM
+    use search engine to map to OIL-E and RM

   UI
     Create django ui to submit queries
     Use requirement IDs as links to display results where appropriate, rewrite as MVC